I have been fascinated by crypto for a long time now, and I enjoy sharing what I have learned about it on ToughNickel.

 Should the value of 1 UST crash down to $0.50, then you could make an instant 50% profit by burning it because you would get $1 worth of LUNA per UST.
 Should their value get higher than $1, people would have an incentive to burn LUNA and create stablecoins, which would make their supply higher and lower their value.

 Stablecoins are never completely stable in their price, and they fluctuate by a few percentage points here and there, but in Terra's case, each time they do, holders have an incentive to stabilize the coin again.
-The stablecoin and the LUNA token are constantly balancing each other, just like the earth and the moon do; that’s why the blockchain is called Terra, and its governance token is called LUNA.
+The stablecoin and the LUNA token are constantly balancing each other, just like the earth and the moon.
+That’s why the blockchain is called Terra, and its governance token is called LUNA.

-Terra isn't limited to the creation of stablecoins, it also has the Anchor protocol that lets you earn a stable staking yield with many different proof of stake blockchains, and the Mirror protocol that makes it possible to create synthetic stocks that mirror the value of shares but can be traded on a blockchain and used in smart contracts.
+Terra isn't limited to the creation of stablecoins, it also has the Anchor protocol that lets you earn a stable staking yield with many different proofs of stake blockchains and the Mirror protocol that makes it possible to create synthetic stocks that mirror the value of shares but can be traded on a blockchain and used in smart contracts.